 Which medicines are used to lower blood pressure?

 There are several different medicines that can lower your blood pressure.
-The one chosen depends on such things as: if you have other medical problems; if you take other medication; possible side-effects of the medicine; your age; your ethnic origin, etc.
+The one chosen depends on such things as:

 One medicine reduces high blood pressure to the target level in less than half of cases.
 This therefore means that it is common to need two or more different medicines to reduce your blood pressure to a target level (140/80 mm Hg or below).
 In about a third of cases, three medicines or more are needed to get blood pressure to the target level.
-A separate leaflet called 'Medication for High Blood Pressure' gives more details.
+A separate leaflet called Medicines for High Blood Pressure gives more details.

 How long is medication needed for?